App-vNext/Polly/docs/strategies/index.md

 The preceding sample:

-- Uses `HandleResult` to register predicate that determines whether the result should be handled or not.
+- Uses `HandleResult` to register a predicate that determines whether the result should be handled or not.
 - Uses `Handle` to handle multiple exceptions types.

 > [!NOTE]